AntonioNoack/RemsEngine/README.md

 ### Architecture

-- entity - component based system like Unity
+- Entity-Component based system like Unity, plus Systems similar to Bevy
 - 64-bit fp transformations for universe-scale games
-  - on GPU-side, camera is always at origin, FP32
+  - on GPU-side, camera is always at (or close-to in VR) origin, FP32
 - AABB optimized scene hierarchy
 - mods / plugins from the start: your game is a mod(ule) for the engine
 - in editor: automatic file reload, on file change
 - heavy operations are cache-based, with automatic free after not-requesting for a set time
   - ImageCache/TextureCache (CPU/GPU)
-  - MeshCache, AnimationCache, PrefabCache
+  - MeshCache, MaterialCache, AnimationCache, SkeletonCache, PrefabCache
   - AudioCache
   - FontManager for textures and sizes
   - PDFCache, VideoCache